From Casetext: Smarter Legal Research

 Opinion

-22-1815
+No. 22-1815

 06-24-2024

-GABRIELLE BARBOUR, Plaintiff - Appellant, v.
-MERRICK B. GARLAND, United States Attorney General, Defendant-Appellee.
+Gabrielle BARBOUR, Plaintiff - Appellant, v.
+Merrick B. GARLAND, United States Attorney General, Defendant - Appellee.

-Carolin Elisabeth Guentert, SANFORD HEISLER SHARP, LLP, New York, New York, for Appellant.
+ARGUED: Carolin Elisabeth Guentert, SANFORD HEISLER SHARP, LLP, New York, New York, for Appellant.
 Meghan Elizabeth Loftus, OFFICE OF THE UNITED STATES ATTORNEY, Alexandria, Virginia, for Appellee.
-David Tracey, SANFORD HEISLER SHARP, LLP, New York, New York, for Appellant.
+ON BRIEF: David Tracey, SANFORD HEISLER SHARP, LLP, New York, New York, for Appellant.
 Jessica D. Aber, United States Attorney, OFFICE OF THE UNITED STATES ATTORNEY, Richmond, Virginia, for Appellee.

 Gabrielle Barbour, the plaintiff in this civil action on appeal from the Eastern District of Virginia, alleges that she was denied employment as a Special Agent with the Drug Enforcement Administration (the "DEA") in retaliation for her participation in a class action lawsuit against the Federal Bureau of Investigation (the "FBI") for workplace discrimination in violation of Title VII of the Civil Rights Act of 1964.
 Here, the operative Amended Complaint asserts a single Title VII retaliation claim and names as the defendant Merrick B. Garland in his official capacity as Attorney General and overseer of the DEA.
 See Barbour v.
 Garland, No. 1:21-cv-00883 (E.D.
 Va.
 Sept.
 10, 2021), ECF No. 25 (the "Complaint").
 On the motion of the defendant (whom we call the "DEA"), the district court dismissed the Complaint under Federal Rule of Civil Procedure 12(b)(6) for failure to state a claim upon which relief can be granted.
 See Barbour v.
-Garland, No. 1:21-cv-00883 (E.D.
+Garland, No. 1:21-cv-00883, 2022 WL 3053765 (E.D.
 Va.
 June 29, 2022), ECF No. 37 (the "Dismissal Order").
 As explained herein, however, we reverse and remand for further proceedings.

 I.